secondtruth/SocialNetworkBundle/README.md

 ```

 Now that you have completed the basic installation and configuration of the
-FulgurioSocialNetworkBundle, you are ready to learn about more advanced
+KibokoSocialNetworkBundle, you are ready to learn about more advanced
 features and usages of the bundle.